 Ascendance of a Bookworm has earned a recommendation.

-But these are just my thoughts.
-What are yours?
-Have you seen this series?
-How would you advise Ascendance of a Bookworm?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Ascendance of a Bookworm?
+Leave a comment below because I would love to hear what you have to say.